 Angina is chest pain or discomfort caused by a lack of blood flow to the heart muscle.
 Your heart muscle needs the oxygen carried by the blood.
 It could feel like a huge weight is resting on your chest.
 Angina might be a new type of discomfort or persistent pain you might experience.
 Nonetheless, it requires medical attention because angina only resolves with treatment.

 If you are experiencing pain like angina then immediately take your prescribed medication.
 If the person around you has medications for angina, assist the person in taking the medications.
 Monitor the person’s vital signs.
 If necessary, initiate CPR.
 You can learn CPR from American HealthCare Academy’s high-quality online CPR certification course.
 Our courses are free and you pay only when you download the certificate.
 We are the finest choice for online certifications because of our up-to-date course materials, OSHA-certified teachers, and user-friendly courses.
+Our online CPR training is very effective.
+How long does CPR certification last?
+It lasts for 2 years and you can renew it as it reaches its expiry.

 This article is a complete guide on angina (chest pain) in which we will discuss its symptoms, the risks involved, and what kind of first aid can be given to the patient.